 To set the path for each session you can start a command prompt and type:

-4. Download mbed TLS
+Download Mbed TLS

-5. Build mbed TLS
+Build Mbed TLS

 make command.
-Also, the mbed TLS makefiles need to know we are building for the Windows platform so that it can adjust the linker flags.
+Also, the Mbed TLS makefiles need to know you are building for Windows, so it can adjust the linker flags:

 Alternatively, you can type

 mingw32-make CC=gcc WINDOWS=1, but you will need to re-type